RedHatWorkshops/quay-workshop/content/labs/0004-install-quay-enterprise.md

 EOF
 ```

-A container image of the Quay Enterprise software resides in a private coreos repository (quay.io/coreos/quay).
+A container image of the Quay Enterprise software resides in a private CoreOS repository (quay.io/coreos/quay).
 To retrieve the image, we will need a pull secret.

 ```
 cat > config.json <<EOF